geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 Structuring development along vertically integrated slices will both allow you to test your system in a meaningful way as you go along _and_ help you gather much-needed user feedback faster.
-It's also a great way to prevent bike-shedding, since it's much easier to fall into these patterns within a single module ("should we use serifs or sans-serifs in the frontend?") than it is to do that on a vertical slice.

-I have many more thoughts on development, but I'll leave it at this for now.
-Please note that I don't claim that I came up with any of this.
-Those are just solid system engineering principles and it's helpful to remind ourselves of them from time to time.
+Kniberg clearly knows that, since this was the case in all his examples.
+Maybe his whole point was just to hammer home the importance of simple incremental steps with user feedback, which I clearly think is important.
+I just wish he'd never come up with the skateboard-to-car metaphor because this is just a bad mental model for this.

 ## Endnotes